Chapter 6 Measures of Dispersion

 [1] 17.65902

-So, now we just need to figure out how many standard deviations above the mean age this 66-year-old respondent is.
-This is easy to calculate.
-They are 17.61 years older than the average respondent, and the standard deviation for this variable is 17.66, so we know that the 66-year-old is close to one standard deviation above the mean (actually, .997 standard deviations):
+So, now we just need to transform the raw difference (17.61) into a z-score that expresses the difference in terms of how many standard deviations this 66-year-old respondent is above the mean age in this sample.
+Since the respondent is 17.61 years older than the average respondent, and the standard deviation for this variable is 17.66, we know that the 66-year-old is close to one standard deviation above the mean:

 [1] 0.9971687

-Let’s think back to the normal distribution in Figure 6.4 and assume that age is a normally distributed variable.
-We know that the 66-year-old respondent is about one standard deviation above the mean, and that approximately 84% of the observations of a normally distributed variable are less than one standard deviation above the mean.
-Therefore, we might expect that the 66-year-old respondent is in the 84th percentile for age in this sample.
+Let’s think back to the normal distribution in Figure 6.3 and assume that age is a normally distributed variable.
+We know that the 66-year-old respondent is about one standard deviation above the mean.
+What is the area under the curve to the left of +1 standard deviations?
+Since we know that 50% of the area under the curve (think of this as 50% of the observations of a normally distributed variable) lies to the left (below) of the mean, and 34.13% lies between the mean and +1 standard deviation, we can also say that 84.13% (50+34.13) of the area under the curve lies to the left of +1 standard deviation above the mean.
+Therefore, we might expect that the 66-year-old respondent is somewhere in the neighborhood of the 84th percentile for age in this sample.

 Of course, empirical variables such as age are unlikely to be normally distributed.
 Still, for most variables, if you know that an outcome is one standard deviation or more above the mean, you can be confident that, relative to that variable’s distribution, the outcome is a fairly high value.
 Likewise, an outcome that is one standard deviation or more below the mean is relatively low.
 And, of course, an outcome that is two standard deviations (below) above the mean is very high (low), relative to the rest of the distribution.